-A recently installed library display highlights the March 26 Careers in International Development Day.
-This is not your usual job fair but a symposium designed for career exploration.
-Catholic Relief Services organized and hosted the event in partnership with Villanova University, the College of Nursing Center for Global and Public Health, the Villanova School of Business, the VSB Center for Global Leadership, the Career Center, the College of Liberal Arts and Sciences, the College of Engineering, the Office of Mission and Ministry and the Southeastern Pennsylvania Consortium for Higher Education.
+Catholic Relief Services organized and will host the event in partnership with Villanova University, the College of Nursing Center for Global and Public Health, the Villanova School of Business, the VSB Center for Global Leadership, the Career Center, the College of Liberal Arts and Sciences, the College of Engineering, the Office of Mission and Ministry and the Southeastern Pennsylvania Consortium for Higher Education.

 The library’s collection includes many books, article databases and statistical sources about international development.
 For the policy wonk, Columbia International Affairs Online includes full-text case studies, policy briefs, scholarly articles and books.
 Public Affairs International Service (PAIS) is an article database covering similar territory.
 Because international development is truly interdisciplinary, academic research on international development can be found in many specialized databases, such as PubMed for health, EconLit for economics, and Compendex or Inspec for engineering.

 Since 1990 the United Nations has published the Human Development Report, which identifies trends in development, and the Index, which is a tool used to assess country level development in terms of life expectancy, education and income.
 The Organization for Economic Cooperation and Development publishes numerous books and statistical series on development in many dimensions all available in the OECDiLibrary.
 AidData.org takes a data driven approach to improving outcomes by publishing datasets, visualizations and reports.